UCSD-ECEMAE-148/spring-2023-final-project-team-5/README.md

 * If a pedestrian is detected the robot will stop until the person is no longer detected using the OakD Lite Camera
 * The previous two objectives would also be achieved while line following and within ROS2

-## Challenges
-* Combining our obstacle avoidance program on the track with the pedestrian detection proved to be more complicated than initially expected
-* Adapting the various nodes, creating unique publishers/subscribers, and implementing all of our code within ROS2

 ## Accomplishments
 * Achieved all of our promised goals successfully
 * Completed project within ROS2